skks1212/nuke/README.md

 # Connect to mysql database

-Create a database at [http://localhost/phpmyadmin](http://localhost/phpmyadmin).
+- Create a database at [http://localhost/phpmyadmin](http://localhost/phpmyadmin).
+- Import the database from the file `database.sql` in the root directory of the project.
-Copy `.htaccess.sample` and paste it as `.htaccess` in the root directory of the project.
+- Copy `.htaccess.sample` and paste it as `.htaccess` in the root directory of the project.
-Edit the `.htaccess` file and change the database name, username and password.
+- Edit the `.htaccess` file and change the database name, username and password.

 # TODO